ChrisG0x20/c-vector-rectangle-lib/vec_manual.md

 bool vec_gt(const vector_t *const lhs, const vector_t *const rhs);
 bool vec_ge(const vector_t *const lhs, const vector_t *const rhs);
 ```
 - Basic vector comparison functions.
 These can be used for sorting vectors or for storing vectors in ordered data structures.
 These functions to *NOT* compare the magnitudes of the vectors.
-The functions represent:
+The functions represent these comparison operations:

 ```
 v1 == v2 // eq